TILDAEBONYBEST1/AirBnB_clone/README.md

 To all the peers that contribuited with their knowledge

 Authors 🖋️
-Hanetu Matilda Ibiba @TILDAEBONYBEST1 Lucky Aboim @Faemous
+Hanetu Matilda Ibiba @TILDAEBONYBEST1
+Lucky Anana Abiom @Faemous